commercial conveyor dishwasher

 How Clean is Clean?

-Handwashing is one kind of clean.
-Handwashing has been a cornerstone of the fight against Covid-19 since the beginning of the pandemic.
-And public health awareness campaigns have drilled into all of us that we should be stopping as often as possible to soap-and-water or sanitise our hands (for at least 20 seconds a pop).
+Handwashing is one kind of cleaning.
+Correct handwashing has been a cornerstone of the fight against viruses since the beginning of the pandemic.
+And public health awareness campaigns have drilled into all of us that we should be stopping as often as possible to soap and water or sanitise our hands (for at least 20 seconds a pop).

 These are both good solutions to the problem: both soap molecules and the alcohol in most hand sanitisers work to break down virus particles, while the water will wash the residue away.